ivanslapnicar/Julia-Course/README.md

 ### Credits

-The course is based upon work of many, credits will be given along the way.
+The course is based upon work of many, particular credits will be given along the way.
 The course was started during Ivan Slapnicar's visit to Julia Group at [MIT](http://www.mit./edu) under the [Fulbright-Schuman International Educator Grant](http://www.fulbrightschuman.eu/).